possible mirror

 Main photograph by Guy Lockwood

-Both frames are tray types: the 4mm mirror with polished edges and the hand painted stripe panel fit snugly within the front of the frames.
+The two frames are tray types: the 4mm mirror with polished edges and the hand painted stripe panel fit snugly within the front of the frames.
 The face on these frames is only 6mm wide giving this design a contemporary, minimalist look.

 The pair of beech wood frames are hand finished and have walnut plugs detailing on each corner.
 Each frame has four split battens on the reverse for secure and easy wall mounting.